-The council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Good Governance in Local Government.
+The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Good Governance in Local Government.
 A copy of the code is on our website at www.fylde.gov.uk or can be obtained from the Town Hall, St Annes Road West, St Annes.
-This statement explains how the council has complied with the code, together with the addendum issued in 2012, and also meets the requirements of regulation 4 (3) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control.
+This statement explains how the Council has complied with the code, together with the addendum issued in 2012, and also meets the requirements of regulation 6 (b) of the Accounts and Audit Regulations 2015 in relation to the publication of this statement.